 If the convolutional encoder described by the trellis structure represents a rate k/n code, then the block input signal must be a binary column vector with a length of L*k for some positive integer L.

 This block accepts a binary-valued input signal.
 The output signal is a complex column vector of length L.

 To define the convolutional encoder, use the Trellis structure parameter.
-This parameter is a MATLAB® structure whose format is described in Trellis Description of a Convolutional Code in the Communications System Toolbox documentation.
+This parameter is a MATLAB® structure whose format is described in Trellis Description of a Convolutional Code.
 You can use this parameter field in two ways:

 If you want to specify the encoder using its constraint